alphabetizedzero/64132-final-project/README.md

 The problems have separate problem files.
 Each will be solved independent of the other.

-Because the number of possible states is relatively low for the current implemented domain and problems, there is no need for a heuristic.
-The planner implemented is a Breadth-First Search on a planning graph for both the sugar and spam problem.
+Because the number of possible states is relatively low for the current implemented domain and problems, there is no need for a heuristic or more advanced planning algorithm.
+We implemented a Breadth-First Search planner which performs well on the problem and was simple to reason about and test.

 ## Sample Based Motion Planning